 About Paul Koretz

-– leading the fight to prevent cuts in our city’s essential fire and emergency services, while fighting for pension reform and tough budgets to ensure that even in harsh economic times, the City of Los Angeles is fiscally sound;
+– leading the fight to prevent cuts in our city’s essential fire and emergency services, while working for pension reform and tough budgets to ensure that even in harsh economic times, the City of Los Angeles is fiscally sound;

 – championing successful efforts to save beloved civic, community and cultural landmarks such as the historic Century Plaza Hotel, Los Encinos Park and the Sepulveda Garden Center;